-With the advent of always-on e-commerce, the demand for faster responses, and the ability to manage larger number of SKUs with fewer errors, warehouses need to upscale and be at par with the standard of an intelligent, efficient, and automated warehouse.
-Looking at the next 2 to 10 years, a predicted surge in the preference for digital transformation will bring fundamental changes to the way warehouses operate, thus taking the adoption of disruptive warehouse digitalization to its apex.
+With the advent of always-on e-commerce, the demand for faster responses, and the need to manage a larger number of SKUs with fewer errors, warehouses need to scale up and meet the standards of an intelligent, efficient, and automated warehouse.
+Looking ahead to the next 2 to 10 years, a predicted surge in the preference for digital transformation will bring fundamental changes to the way warehouses operate.
+Accordingly, the adoption of disruptive warehouse digitalization will reach its apex.

 There are 7 aspects of the digital warehouse, in particular, that look towards the future.
-These very aspects are now on their way to make warehouse digitalization a reality.
+These very aspects are now on their way to making warehouse digitalization a reality.

 Here is how promising the future of warehousing may be.
-6 years from now, this is what the adoption rates of the 7 aspects of warehouse technology will look like.
+Six years from now, this is what the adoption rates of the 7 aspects of warehouse technology will look like:

-The future of the modern warehouse and the supply chain will be anything but opaque.
+The warehouse and supply chain systems of the future will be anything but opaque.
 Blockchain has the potential to play a pivotal role in achieving transparency at every level.
-It has the power distribute information fast and securely, thus making real-time data exchange for warehouses efficient and transparent.
+This technology offers the power to distribute information fast and securely, thus making real-time data exchange for warehouses efficient and transparent.

-The key technology that blockchain is incomplete without is the Internet of Things (IoT).
-IoT is an ecosystem of sensory devices (for e.g. location, humidity, temperature, etc.) that are interconnected across digital networks.
+Blockchain is incomplete without a key technology: the Internet of Things (IoT).
+IoT is an ecosystem of sensory devices (e.g. for location, humidity, temperature) that are interconnected across digital networks.
 These can collect and transmit data in real time without human intervention.
 To understand how to deploy IoT successfully, you can read this article.

 Together, these technologies are bringing real-time visibility and seamless collaboration among processes and chain partners, resulting in highly evolved, efficient, and effective operating models.